juanmc2005/ContinualNLU/README.md

 ### Offline mode

-If you try to run the experiments in **offline mode**, it will fail when trying to load the configured BERT, the associated tokenizer and the seqeval script.
+If you try to run an experiment in **offline mode**, it will fail when trying to load the configured BERT, the associated tokenizer and the seqeval script.
 To avoid this, do the following:
-1. Pre-download the chosen model and the associated tokenizer (needs an internet connexion):
+1. Pre-download the chosen model ('bert-base-multilingual-cased' is the one used in the paper) and the associated tokenizer (needs an internet connexion):
 ```python
 from pathlib import Path
 from utils import download_model